T

 landmark

-Ascend the 366 steps of this medieval bell tower for breathtaking panoramic views of Bruges and its surroundings.
-The climb offers a glimpse into the tower's history, including its original function as a watchtower and treasury.
+Ascend the 366 steps of this iconic medieval bell tower for breathtaking panoramic views of Bruges and its surroundings.
+The climb is rewarded with a glimpse of the tower's historic treasury and carillon.

 • Book tickets online in advance to save time.